₹443₹10,000

 Historical City with Sacred Sites

-Allahabad glistens with sheer divinity.
+Allahabad is famous for its pilgrimage sites.
 You will love heritage walks, sightseeing and street food tours.
-Additionally, explore the rich heritage of Allahabad.
+The heritage monuments in Allahabad will also charm you.

 ₹6,019